PiggyAwesome/useless/README.md

-Yo mamma so fat, it takes her two trips to haul ass
+Yo mamma is so fat that Weight Watchers said I give up